ceeds-coding-club/use-r/README.md

-# Welcome to the CEDS use-r Github repo!
+# Welcome to the CEEDS use-r Github repo!

 This repo stores the R demos and tutorials from our R community.
 Feel free to use and re-use - head to **[demos](demos)** for all materials.